Mary K. Buck

-Mary K. Buck (née Knížková; April 1, 1849 – December 28, 1901) was a Bohemian-born American author.
-She was an officer of the Michigan Woman's Press Association.
+Mary K. Buck (née Knížková; 1849–1901) was a Bohemian-born American author.
+Independently and collaboratively, she authored two books, as well as being a contributor of fiction and essays to periodicals.
+An officer of the Michigan Woman's Press Association, Buck was active in literary and women’s organizations, and cultural and civic groups.

-Biography
+Early life and education

 Marjánka Knížková was born in Ondreor, Bohemia, April 1, 1849.
 Her parents, Josef Knížek (1819–1902) and Anna (Janoušková) Knížková (1828–?), emigrated to the U.S. when Mary was five years old and for several years, lived in New York City, where she went to school and acquired her knowledge of the English language.
 From New York, they removed to Traverse City, Michigan, which thereafter was her home.

 From childhood, she was fond of books, reading eagerly whatever came to hand.
 English books were rare in her family home, but the town library, of which she was a patron, was well stocked.
 Early in life, she developed a talent for composition, especially of fiction, which was encouraged by her teachers and friends.

+Career

 On June 7, 1874, in Traverse City, she married Charles Kimball Buck (1851–1906).
 They had three children.
 She was a shrewd business woman working dailly in her husband's office.